Southease: Governance

 East Sussex County Council is the next tier of government, for which Southease is within the Newhaven and Ouse Valley West division, with responsibility for Education, Libraries, Social Services, Civil Registration, Trading Standards and Transport.
 Elections for the County Council are held every four years.
 The Liberal Democrat Carla Butler was elected in the 2013 election.

 The UK Parliament constituency for Southease is Lewes.
 The Liberal Democrat Norman Baker served as the constituency MP from 1997 until 2015, when Conservative Maria Caulfield was elected.
+As of July 2024 Liberal Democrat James MacCleary is the MP.

 Prior to Brexit in 2020, Southease was part of the South East England constituency in the European Parliament.